rafaelaraujomj/rafaelaraujomj/README.md

 ## Hey, my name is Rafael 👋 Welcome to my Data Science Repository!🌟

-Hello!
 I am a Computer Science student currently specializing in the field of Data Science.
 I am passionate about turning data into valuable insights and solving complex problems through data analysis and modeling.

 Currently, I am deepening my knowledge of tools such as Python, Pandas, NumPy, Scikit-learn, TensorFlow, and other essential libraries for data analysis and Machine Learning.